samsquire/ideas3/README.md

 # 30. Algorithm servers

-With [data structure imports](https://github.com/samsquire/ideas2#96-data-structure-configurer), we can have telemetry about what algorithms people are requesting.
-We can have a Leetcode style website where people compete and implement requested algorithms for different constraints.
+With [configurable imports](https://github.com/samsquire/ideas2#96-data-structure-configurer), we can have telemetry about what algorithms people are requesting.
+We can have a Leetcode style website where people's solutions compete and implement requested algorithms for different constraints.
+We know what's in demand.

-For data that is not private, we can automatically upload data that is running through various algorithms and this can be uploaded to an algorithm server.
+For data that is not private, we can automatically upload data that is running through various algorithms and this can be uploaded to the algorithm server.
 People can solve challenges for different variations of the same problem to make things faster.

 The goal of this idea is that there is a public interchange where you can see live algorithms running against live data, like a fusebox.
+People can submit code that makes people's usages faster.

 ![](markus-spiske-kK7uPfb2YWU-unsplash.jpg)
 Photo by [Markus Spiske](https://unsplash.com/photos/kK7uPfb2YWU) on Unsplash

+# 31.

 # For loops flow control